e-Spirit/fsxa-pwa/CONTRIBUTING.md

 [version-covenant]: http://contributor-covenant.org/version/1/4/

 ## Legal Notices
-FSXA-PWA is a product of [e-Spirit AG](http://www.e-spirit.com) AG, Dortmund, Germany.
+FSXA-PWA is a product of [Crownpeak Technology GmbH](http://www.e-spirit.com) AG, Dortmund, Germany.
 The FSXA-PWA is subject to the Apache-2.0 license.

 ## Disclaimer